Hand, foot, and mouth disease: India 2022

-An outbreak of an illness referred to as tomato fever or tomato flu was identified in the Kollam district on May 6, 2022.
-The illness is endemic to Kerala, India and gets its name because of the red and round blisters it causes, which look like tomatoes.
-The disease may be a new variant of the viral HFMD or an effect of chikungunya or dengue fever.
-Flu may be a misnomer.

-The condition mainly affects children under the age of five.
-An article in The Lancet states that the appearance of the blisters is similar to that seen in Mpox, and the illness is not thought to be related to SARS-CoV-2.
-Symptoms, treatment and prevention are similar to HFMD.
+An outbreak of CVA-16 in Kerala, India occurred in 2022.
+It was sensationalised in the media as "tomato flu" or "tomato fever."
+No specific variant was found associated with the outbreak.

 History

 HFMD cases were first described clinically in Canada and New Zealand in 1957.
-The disease was termed "Hand Foot and Mouth Disease", by Thomas Henry Flewett, after a similar outbreak in 1960.
+The disease was first named "hand-foot-and-mouth disease" by Alsop, Flewett and Foster after a similar outbreak was described in the British Medical Journal in 1960.

 Research

 Novel antiviral agents to prevent and treat infection with the viruses responsible for HFMD are currently under development.
 Preliminary studies have shown inhibitors of the EV-71 viral capsid to have potent antiviral activity.